This post may contain affiliate links. Please read my disclosure and privacy policy.

 You can add a piece of parchment paper to the bottom of each pan, if you’d like to guarantee they will remove easily later.
 (The oil will hold the parchment paper in place.)

-Divide the batter evenly into the pans, then bake until lightly golden on top, about 25 to 30 minutes.
+Divide the batter evenly among the pans, then bake until lightly golden on top, about 25-30 minutes.

 cake batter added to 3 lined pans.

-3. Decorate.
-Let the cake layers cool completely in the pan, and make a frosting while you wait.
+Let the cake layers cool completely in the pan, and make the frosting while you wait.
 (See frosting ideas below!)

 When the cake layers are cool, you can spread the frosting on each layer and add any extra decorations you like, such as sprinkles or fresh berries.